All Episodes

 So, you know, then you have your other money that you kind of leveraged out with the back end of artists.

-None of it was making money, all of our accounts got shut down.
+All of our accounts got shut down.

-We bought 10 or 15 grand a product with that first investment, and Amazon shut down everything.
+We bought 10 or 15 grand a product with that first investment and Amazon shut down everything.

-That's like you getting banned on on YouTube.
+That's like you getting banned on YouTube.

-Just look at mindset at that point, because you're still young dealing with all this bullshit of failures, money not coming in.
+Doing all this bullshit of failures, money not coming in.

 What do you do at that point?